wrfchem-leeds/WRFotron/docs/source/compilation.rst

   cp /nobackup/WRFChem/build_scripts/4.2/build.sh .
   cp /nobackup/cemac/software/build/WRFChem/4.2/src/WRFChem4.2.tar.gz ../src/
   ./build.sh
+  # update WRFotron/config.bash to point to this new build

-- To build and use a custom preprocessor: first copy over the default preprocessor code from :code:`/nobackup/WRFChem` (e.g. anthro_emis), then copy over the makefile modifier to the same folder, then add your custom edits to the preprocessor, and then create the custom preprocessor.
-When finished, update :code:`WRFotron/config.bash` to direct to this new custom preprocessor.
+- To build and use a custom preprocessor:

+    - First copy over the default preprocessor code from :code:`/nobackup/WRFChem` (e.g. anthro_emis).
+    - Then copy over the makefile modifier to the same folder.
+    - Then add your custom edits to the preprocessor.
+    - Then create the custom preprocessor.
+    - When finished, update :code:`WRFotron/config.bash` to direct to this new custom preprocessor.

 .. code-block:: bash